Coupling derivation of optimal-order central moment bounds in exponential last-passage percolation: Proofs of the tail bounds for LPP increments

 respectively.
 When $\bfv \neq (0, 0)$, a.s., exactly one of $\Z^{w, z, \hor}_{\bfv}$ and $\Z^{w, z, \ver}_{\bfv}$ equals zero.

 The next pair of lemmas record some tail bounds for the exit points.
-These bounds were obtained in \cite{emra-janj-sepp-21-exit2} also via the coupling approach using \eqref{EIncSt}.
+These bounds were obtained in \cite{Emra_Janj_Sepp_23} also via the coupling approach using stationarity \eqref{EIncSt} and its consequence \eqref{E:Rains}.
 As such, they can be imported here without departing the coupling framework of this article.

-\begin{lem}[Corollary 3.2 in \cite{emra-janj-sepp-21-exit2}] Fix $\delta > 0$.
+\begin{lem}[Corollary 3.3 in \cite{Emra_Janj_Sepp_23}] Fix $\delta > 0$.
 There exist positive constants $c_0 = c_0(\delta)$, $\epsilon_0 = \epsilon_0(\delta)$, $N_0 = N_0(\delta)$ such that the following statements hold whenever $w > 0$, $z < 1$, $\bfv \in S_\delta \cap \bbZ_{\ge N_0}^2$ and $s \ge \norm{\bfv}^{-2/3}$. \begin{enumerate}[\normalfont (a)] \item If $\min \{w, z\} \ge \ShpMin_{\bfv}-\epsilon_0 s \norm{\bfv}^{-1/3}$ then $\P\{\Z^{w, z, \hor} > s\norm{\bfv}^{2/3}\} \le \exp\{-c_0 s^3\}$. \item If $\max\{w, z\} \le \ShpMin_{\bfv}+\epsilon_0 s\norm{\bfv}^{-1/3}$ then $\P\{\Z^{w, z, \ver}_{\bfv} > s\norm{\bfv}^{2/3}\} \le \exp\{-c_0 s^3\}$. \end{enumerate} \end{lem}

-\begin{lem}[Proposition 3.3 in \cite{emra-janj-sepp-21-exit2}] Fix $\delta > 0$.
+\begin{lem}[Proposition 3.4 in \cite{Emra_Janj_Sepp_23}] Fix $\delta > 0$.
 There exists a constant $c_0 = c_0(\delta) > 0$ such that the following statements hold for all $\bfv \in S_\delta \cap \bbZ_{>0}^2$ and $z \in (0, 1)$. \begin{enumerate}[\normalfont (a)] \item If $z > \ShpMin_\bfv$ then $\bfP\{\Z^{z, \hor}_\bfv > 0\} \le \exp\{-c_0 \norm{\bfv}(z-\ShpMin_{\bfv})^3\}$. \item If $z < \ShpMin_\bfv$ then $\bfP\{\Z^{z, \ver}_\bfv > 0\} \le \exp\{-c_0 \norm{\bfv} (\ShpMin_{\bfv}-z)^3\}$. \end{enumerate} \end{lem}

-Another auxiliary device in our proof of Proposition \ref{PIncRTUB} is the increment-stationary LPP with \emph{northeast boundary}, which can be introduced as follows.
+Another auxiliary device in our proof of Proposition \ref{TIncRTUB} is the increment-stationary LPP with \emph{northeast boundary}, which can be introduced as follows.
 Let $\bfu = (m, n) \in \bbZ_{\ge 0}^2$ and $z \in (0, 1)$.
 Consider new independent weights $\wt{\rw}^{\bfu, z} = \{\wt{\rw}^{\bfu, z}_{\bfv}: (1, 1) \le \bfv \le \bfu + (1, 1)\}$ on the integer grid $[(1, 1), \bfu + (1, 1)] = [m+1] \times [n+1]$ such that

 Then define the associated last-passage times by

 In the case $\bfv \le \bfv'$, write $\wt{\pi}^{\bfu, z}_{\bfv, \bfv'} \in \Pi_{\bfv, \bfv'}$ for the a.s.\ unique geodesic in \eqref{ELppNE}.